mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 14 September 2025

-- The average temperature today is 14.34˚C,
+- The average temperature today is 14.23˚C,
 - With highs of 14.99˚C and lows of 13.72˚C,
-- It may feel like 14.13˚C with scattered clouds
+- It may feel like 13.95˚C with light rain
-- The wind speed is 5.81m/s and visibility is 10000m
+- The wind speed is 3.58m/s and visibility is 10000m
-- The pressure is 1000hPa and humidity is 88%
+- The pressure is 999hPa and humidity is 86%
 - The sun will rise at 05:41 and set at 18:26

 <!-- weather_marker ends -->